MDShahzebUmer/itsnextlevel_hugo/content/search.md

 title: "Search" # in any language you want
 layout: "search" # is necessary
 # url: "/archive"
-# description: "Description for Search"
+description: "Search around the website"
 summary: "search"
-placeholder: "placeholder text in search input box"
+placeholder: "enter your query"
 ---